I'm on Windows and GCS doesn't start! How come?

 How do I convert my all of my User Library data files to the current file format?

-you can use the command-line to update every data file at once.
-How this works depends on your
+can use the command-line to update every data file at once.
+How this works depends on your computer's

 - Backup your User Library.

-- Open a terminal (macOS and Linux) or the command prompt (Windows).
-On Windows, you can do this by
+Open a terminal (macOS and Linux) or the command prompt (Windows).
+On Windows, you can do this by typing

 "PATH_TO_GCS" --convert "PATH_TO_USER_LIBRARY"